JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/08-Defining-Modular-Monads.md

 Unfortunately, this `Coproduct` + `Free` approach only works on `Free` monads; it does not work for other non-`Free` monads.
 As the paper says, the `ListT` and `StateT` monads are not free monads.
 Why?
 Let's consider the `StateT` monad.
 The issue at hand are its laws.
 If I call `set 4` and then later call `get`, `get` should return `4`.
 By using `Free` as we have so far, we cannot uphold that law.

 So, how do we get around that limitation?
-We can define a language (similar to our `Add`, `Multiply`, `Value` language) that provides the operations we would expect from such a monad.
+We can define a type that has an instance for `Functor` and whose instances represent terms in a language (similar to our `Add`, `Multiply`, `Value` language) that provides the operations we would expect from such a monad.
 The paper's example shows how one could create a `State` monad using this approach.
 Since it will follow much of what we have already covered before, we'll just show the Purescript version of their code.
 ```purescript
 data Add      theRestOfTheComputation = Add Int theRestOfTheComputation
 data GetValue theRestOfTheComputation = GetValue (Int -> theRestOfTheComputation)